gavodachs/docker-dachs/docs/data_publication.md

 # Data publication workflow

 Here is a typical workflow suggestion where we use Git to versionize our Dachs resources and have a stable workflow.
-In the first section we use _git_ to [versionize a VO/dachs resource](#resource-versioning), and push and pull to have it [published through the container](#sharing-resource-to-container).
+In the first section we use _git_ to [versionize a VO/dachs resource] (#resource-versioning), and push and pull to have it [published through the container](#sharing-resource-to-container).